paulstothard/sequence_manipulation_suite/README.md

 ### To use the Sequence Manipulation Suite online

-The Sequence Manipulation Suite can be used online [here](https://sites.ualberta.ca/~stothard/sms2/) and [here](https://www.bioinformatics.org/sms2/).
+The Sequence Manipulation Suite can be used online at [https://paulstothard.github.io/sequence\_manipulation\_suite/](https://paulstothard.github.io/sequence_manipulation_suite/).

 ### To mirror the Sequence Manipulation Suite